-The Red Man’s Ghost Dance Religion scared the hell out of white men.
-So much so, the White Man did everything in his power to squelch the American Indian practice of this religion.
+The Native American’s Ghost Dance Religion scared the hell out of white men.
+So much so, the white man did everything in his power to squelch the practice of this religion.

 Why did white men fear it so much?
-White men had taken the American Indian’s land, their power, their buffalo, and destroyed their beliefs.
-So why was their last grasp at a religion so important to Native Americans and so feared by the White Man?
+White men had taken Native American lands, their power, their buffalo, and destroyed their beliefs.
+So why was their last grasp at a religion so important to Native Americans?
+And why did the White Man fear it so much?

 I ask that you keep an open mind as we take this next journey together.
 There is no solid evidence to substantiate what I believe, just a funny gut feeling that there was far more to the religion than realized by most, except for maybe the prophet who taught the Ghost Dance to his followers.